 Step 4

-Use a cookie scoop to scoop out the cookie dough and place on a baking sheet lined with parchment paper.
+Use a large cookie scoop to scoop out the cookie dough and place on a baking sheet lined with parchment paper.
 Place the cookie dough balls next to each other since you'll be chilling them at this point.
 Gently press 3-4 pieces of cereal into the tops of each cookie.
-Cover with plastic wrap and chill overnight in the fridge
+Cover with plastic wrap and chill overnight in the fridge.

 Step 5